wietsedv/coman/README.md

 [![PyPI](https://img.shields.io/pypi/v/coman)](https://pypi.org/project/coman/)
 ![PyPI - License](https://img.shields.io/pypi/l/coman)

 A simple CLI for Conda dependency management.
-CoMan gives you simple commands to manage dependencies in your `environment.yml` and properly uses lockfiles.
+CoMan gives you simple commands to manage dependencies in your `environment.yml` and properly uses lock files.
 Moreover, it manages unique Conda environments per project directory.
 CoMan mimicks the workflow of [Poetry](https://github.com/python-poetry/poetry) (or any other modern dependency manager), but then for Conda.

 **Warning:** CoMan is work in progress and may not work in every scenario.